 What does ‘ghazal’ غزل mean in Persian poetry?

 Ghazal is a rhyming short poem which normally speaks of love and its beauty in spite of the pain that brings upon.
 This ‘love’ is generally for a higher being, but it can also be directed to a man or woman.

-Ghazal غزل is a poem that consists of perfectly rhymed couplets, called Beit بیت.
+Ghazal غزل is a poem, used often in Persian traditional music, that consists of perfectly rhymed couplets, called Beit بیت.